 - Development of high contrast imaging technologies and future space telescope mission concepts aimed at directly imaging planets around other stars.
 In this area, laboratory coronagraphs have achieved contrasts exceeding billion-to-one in JPL space-simulation testbeds.

-- High-contrast imaging and interferometry experiments carried out at the Palomar and Keck observatories, and at the Center for High Angular Resolution Astronomy (CHARA) array.
+- High-contrast imaging experiments carried out at the Palomar and Keck observatories.

 - Studies of planet formation in the circumstellar disks of young stars using ground and space observatories and computer modeling.
 Imaging with Hubble, in combination with Spitzer and Herschel measurements and detailed modeling, is leading to new insights into the disks' structure, composition and evolution.